 And to make matters worse, if a significant number of source data are in PDF document format (our real-world experience shows this is the case), each document must be machine readable to even attempt “getting” the data.

-Here’s where a data science platform is a requirement for big data projects.
+Here’s where a data science platform is a requirement for these kind of projects.
 You can’t ignore the pesky unstructured data because it represents such a large portion of available data.
 Here’s where having a third-party expert makes the difference in big data project success.
 Here’s our advice…

 This is the most critical step, and the one that will make or break your big data project...